bitmakerlabs/fed-w08-javascript/README.md

 # JavaScript

-Javascript is the most widely distributed programming language on Earth since every modern web browser relies on it.
-In this section we'll learn the basics of the Javascript language as a stepping stone to doing more useful things.
+JavaScript is the most widely distributed programming language on Earth since every modern web browser relies on it.
+In this section we'll learn the basics of the JavaScript language as a stepping stone to doing more useful things.

 To run this code: